pedro-abundio-wang/computer-vision/docs/blogs/image-classification.md

     self.ytr = y

   def predict(self, X):
-    """ X is N x D where each row is an example we wish to predict label for """ num_test = X.shape[0]
+    """ X is M x D where each row is an example we wish to predict label for """ num_test = X.shape[0]
     # lets make sure that the output type matches the input type
     Ypred = np.zeros(num_test, dtype = self.ytr.dtype)